Help us improve your experience.

 • Name—A unique name for the public IP address.

 • Assignment—There are two methods in which an IP address is allocated to a public IP resource: dynamic or static.
 By default, public IP addresses are dynamic, where an IP address is not allocated at the time of its creation.
 Instead, the public IP address is allocated when you start (or create) the resource.
-The IP address associated to them may change when the vSRX VM is deleted.
+The IP address associated to them may change when the vSRX Virtual Firewall VM is deleted.

 Network security group

-Specify a network security group, which is a set of firewall rules that control traffic to and from the vSRX VM.
+Specify a network security group, which is a set of firewall rules that control traffic to and from the vSRX Virtual Firewall VM.
 Each network security group can contain multiple inbound and outbound security rules that enable you to filter traffic by source and destination IP address, port, and protocol.
 You can apply a network security group to each NIC in the VM.

-To modify the network security group for the vSRX VM to filter traffic, click the right arrow to access the Choose Network Security blade.
+To modify the network security group for the vSRX Virtual Firewall VM to filter traffic, click the right arrow to access the Choose Network Security blade.
 Select a network security group in your Azure subscription and location, or click Create new (+) to create a new one.

 Configure the following parameters: